tagging/Tagging/README.md

 5 Set filename as default tag;

-6 Output file list or sub-tag list for the input tag.
+6 Output file list, parent tags or sub-tag list for the input tag;

+7 Enter a number to select parent tag or sub-tag from the above list;

+8 Press 0 to return to the initial screen.

 ## Tags.txt